 - Have functional and creative facilities and add value to stores

-- Get an open source ecommerce framework and platform
+- Get an open source ecommerce platform framework and platform

 - Use diverse extensions as part of a cost-effective solution